 2.)
 Write Everything Down

 The ADHD brain’s ability to focus is often limited to only one thing at a time, which makes remembering other things difficult.
 Things like additional information, meetings, and tasks outside that one they are currently “lasered in.”
 The solution to this disadvantage is simple: write everything down.
 People with ADHD can easily focus on a task while still remembering other things when they write it down.
-Always keep a notebook or anything you can write on to grasp at ideas before they fade from your consciousness.
+Always keep a notebook or anything you can write on to grasp ideas before they fade from your consciousness.

 3.)
 Combine Therapy and Medication

-Undergoing a cognitive behavioural therapy with your ADHD psychologist, while also taking the medication prescribed by an ADHD specialist, can help control symptoms a lot more, as well as mend procrastination and frustration.
+Undergoing cognitive behavioural therapy with your ADHD psychologist, while also taking the medication prescribed by an ADHD specialist, can help control symptoms a lot more, as well as mend procrastination and frustration.
 The presence of both ADHD treatment will help you develop skills on how you can manage your ADHD, which will also contribute towards the improvement of your ability to focus.